LeyaoLin/econ_note/Econ 310 final review.md

 			 -    The higher EM , the higher ROE as ROA constant.
 			 -    the higher EM , the lower CR
 	  - **Trade off**
 		 - increase bank capital will increase CR and reduced EM ,then final reduced the ROE.
-However, the bank with high ROE attact more investors and depositors
+However, the bank with high ROE attract more investors and depositors
 		 - Higher ROE implies a higher risk of bank failure
-	 - more copetitive market---> bank has incentive to choose high EM and low CR
+	 - more competitive  market---> bank has incentive to choose high EM and low CR
 	 - MH
 		 -  if payment to managers is based on ROE, managers may take on more risk to generate high ROE
 #### regulate bank capital
-- why government limtis the amout of leverage that banks are allowed?
+- why government limits the amount of leverage that banks are allowed?
 	- incentive effect
 		- highly-capitalized banks less susceptible to moral hazard
 	- Stability effect